ampproject/amphtml/ads/adtech.md

         type="adtech"
         data-atwMN="2842475"
         data-atwDiv="adtech-ad-container"
-        data-atwMOAT="1"
         >
 ```

 ## Configuration
 For semantics of configuration, please see ad network documentation.

 ### Required Parameters:
 * `data-atwMN` - magic number for the ad spot
 * `data-atwDiv` - div name of the ad spot; can be class or id
-* `data-atwMOAT` - set this to "1" to enable MOAT, "0" to disable MOAT call from adsWrapper

 ### Optional parameters:
 * `data-atwPlId` - placement ID (instead of Magic Number)